StepanBlaha/No-ctrlV/README.md

 ```
 T:\folder\child_folder\file.txt
 ```
-You can stop the write mode by copying "stop write" and then start it again by copying "start write".
+You can stop the write mode by copying "stop write" and then start it again by copying "start write".<br>
+To end the script either close the file or copy "end write" :x:.